Moshood Abiola National Stadium: Structure

-Moshood Abiola National Stadium main bowl is designed to accommodate 60,491 spectator seats covered by a lightweight roof construction.
+The stadium is designed to accommodate 60,491 spectators covered by a lightweight roof construction.
 The main characteristics are the two overlapping spectator tiers; the lower tier accommodating 32,000 seats and the upper tier 28,000 seats.
 The lower tier also incorporates 56 corporate suites with viewing terraces and one presidential lounge for 50 guests.
 All functional and secondary areas are accommodated in the entrance building which provides a gross floor area of approximately 25,000 m2.
-This building is arranged below the concourse level which serves as the spectators‘ distribution level and therefore provides several kiosks, banks, first aid stations and toilet buildings.
+This building is arranged below the concourse level which serves as the spectators' distribution level and provides several kiosks, banks, first aid stations and toilets.
 The structure of the stadium is a combination of in situ and precast concrete elements.
 There are 36 towers supporting the upper tier and the roof structure.
 These towers are founded on 140 bored piles with diameters of 1.30 m and 1.50 m in a depth of 8.00 m to 30.00 m.
 Precast concrete elements varying between 13 and 15 meters in length are placed between the towers, forming the spectator stands.
 A total of 6,300 precast elements were produced in the company's production yard 15 kilometers away.
 The towers are connected on the top by a 2.50 m high and 2.00 m wide hollow concrete ring beam with a wall thickness of 0.35 m.
 The roof structure is fixed on 36 massive concrete points to the ring-beam.
 For the first time in the world, the ringbeam for this kind of roof structure was made of concrete.
 The roof structure itself is a cable construction with a weight of 800 tons carrying a 28.000 m2 membrane.